- April 28, 2021

 And the list doesn’t end there.
 For whatever kind of content you’re writing, there’s likely to be a template for it.

-The existing templates can all be customised and saved to create new templates.
+The existing templates can all be customized and saved to create new templates.

 Upon selecting a template, you’ll also be presented with an overview that includes tips on what to include in that specific article style.